Birational Invariance in Punctured Log Gromov-Witten Theory: Introduction

-We will also use Theorems \ref{mthm1} and \ref{mthm2} to prove the canonical wall structure constructed by Gross and Siebert in \cite{scatt} using punctured log Gromov Witten invariants is invariant under log \'etale modifications.
+We will also use Theorems \ref{mthm1} and \ref{mthm2} to prove the canonical wall structure constructed by Gross and Siebert in \cite{scatt} using punctured log Gromov Witten invariants behaves well under log \'etale modifications in the following sense: